 Both are open from Monday to Saturday and boast dozens of stands selling anything from vegetables and cheeses to baked goods and spices.
 They also make a great place to have lunch, though that’s when they can get very crowded.

-While Barcelona is the best city to admire such architecture (thanks to the UNESCO-listed creations of Antoni Gaudi), Palma is not too shabby either.
+While Barcelona is the best city to admire such architecture (thanks to the UNESCO-listed creations of the genius Antoni Gaudi), Palma is not too shabby either.

-The old town is home to several insta-worthy modernist buildings you have to check out, such as Can Forteza Rey, Can Corbella, Edifici Casasayas, and Gran Hotel.
+The old town is home to several insta-worthy modernist buildings you have to check out, my favorites being Can Forteza Rey, Can Corbella, Edifici Casasayas, and Gran Hotel.

 Commissioned by King Jaume II of Majorca, it served as a royal residence, later as a prison, and it now houses the city’s history museum.